Human-Connection/Human-Connection/backend/installation/README.md

 This will start the GraphQL service \(by default on [http://localhost:4000](http://localhost:4000)\) where you can issue GraphQL requests or access GraphQL Playground in the browser.

 {% hint style="warning" %}
-But before you can issue GraphQL requests or access GraphQL Playground you have to install and start your Neo4j database.
+But before you can issue GraphQL requests or access GraphQL Playground you have to install, start and seed your Neo4j database.
 See next step …
 {% endhint %}